 This section contains detailed guidance and advice for taking measurements and making observations on ships.
 Reference WMO (1991a) is another source.
-Details on surface observations to be carried out within the framework of the JCOMM VOS Scheme are provided in WMO (2001), Chapter 6.
+Details on surface observations to be carried out within the framework of the WMOJCOMM VOS Scheme are provided in WMO (2001), Chapter 6.-WMO (2001) also includes information on the different classes of VOS.
 Studies of the quality of observations from ships are given in WMO (1991b, 1999), Kent et al. (1993), WMO/IOC (2003a, 2003b), Kent and Berry (2005), Ingleby (2010), and Kennedy et al. (2012).
 A discussion of good observing practice from the research community is presented by Bradley and Fairall (2006) and information on sensors used in the marine environment by Weller et al. (2008).
 In all instances, the safety of the crew member taking the observation takes priority over the taking, recording, and dissemination of the observations in whole or in part.